-This was a British naval undertaking by Admiral Sir Henry Harwood’s Mediterranean Fleet to ensure the passage of the MW.11 westbound supply convoy to Malta (11/16 June 1942).
+'Vigorous' (ii) was a British naval undertaking by Admiral Sir Henry Harwood’s Mediterranean Fleet to ensure the passage of the MW.11 westbound supply convoy to Malta (11/16 June 1942).

 The operation was undertaken at the same time as the 'Harpoon' (ii) eastbound convoy from Gibraltar, the object being to split the attentions and offensive capabilities of the Axis air and sea opposition so that the convoys stood a better chance of reaching the beleaguered island on successive days with vitally needed supplies.

-While ‘Harpoon’ (ii) comprised six ships, ‘Vigorous’ (ii) had at its core 11 ships (8,049-ton British freighter City of Pretoria, 8,063-ton British freighter City of Calcutta, 6,104-ton British freighter Bhutan, 5,410-ton British tanker Potaro, 8,071-ton US tanker Bulkoil, 8,126-ton Dutch freighter Rembrandt, 6,811-ton Dutch freighter Aagtekerk, 8,036-ton British freighter City of Edinburgh, 8,039-ton British freighter City of Lincoln, 5,450-ton Norwegian freighter Elisabeth Bakke and 7,540-ton British freighter Ajax) escorted by the several groups of warships led by Rear Admiral Sir Philip Vian, commanding the 15th Cruiser Squadron.
-The close escort comprised the destroyers Fortune, Griffin and Hotspur of the 2nd Destroyer Flotilla, escort destroyers Dulverton, Exmoor, Croome, Eridge, Airedale, Beaufort, Hurworth, Tetcott and Aldenham of the 5th Destroyer Flotilla, corvettes Delphinium, Primula, Erica and Snapdragon, minesweepers Boston and Seaham, and old battleship Centurion as an air attack decoy; there were also the rescue ships Antwerp and Malines.
+While 'Harpoon' (ii) comprised six merchant ships, 'Vigorous' (ii) had at its core 11 ships (8,049-ton British freighter City of Pretoria, 8,063-ton British freighter City of Calcutta, 6,104-ton British freighter Bhutan, 5,410-ton British tanker Potaro, 8,071-ton US tanker Bulkoil, 8,126-ton Dutch freighter Rembrandt, 6,811-ton Dutch freighter Aagtekerk, 8,036-ton British freighter City of Edinburgh, 8,039-ton British freighter City of Lincoln, 5,450-ton Norwegian freighter Elisabeth Bakke and 7,540-ton British freighter Ajax) escorted by the several groups of warships led by Rear Admiral Sir Philip Vian, commanding the 15th Cruiser Squadron.
+The close escort comprised the destroyers Fortune, Griffin and Hotspur of the 2nd Destroyer Flotilla, the escort destroyers Dulverton, Exmoor, Croome, Eridge, Airedale, Beaufort, Hurworth, Tetcott and Aldenham of the 5th Destroyer Flotilla, the corvettes Delphinium, Primula, Erica and Snapdragon, the minesweepers Boston and Seaham, and the old battleship Centurion as an air attack decoy; there were also the rescue ships Antwerp and Malines.